jenkinsci/pull-request-monitoring-plugin/README.md

 > 💡 **Reference build search**:
 >
 > The [git-forensics-api](https://www.jenkins.io/doc/pipeline/steps/git-forensics/) plugin allows to find a reference build for a pull request build.
-> This is already pre-installed as a mandatory dependency.
-It is highly recommended using this plugin and
+> It is highly recommended using this plugin and
 > to search for the reference build in the pipeline with `discoverGitReferenceBuild()` (or configure it via the Jenkins UI).
 > For more information please visit the [plugin page](https://www.jenkins.io/doc/pipeline/steps/git-forensics/) or have a
 > look into an example [pipeline](etc/Jenkinsfile.default).